mprt-org/rollup-plugin-incremental/README.md

 ## Requirements

-This plugin requires Rollup v2.
+This plugin requires at least rollup@2.33.1

 ## Install